 You’ll need to wear a face mask at all major NT airports and while on board an aircraft.

-There are no travel restrictions within the state.
 You’re encouraged to check in to venues and businesses using the Territory Check In app.

 From 6th March 2021, it is mandatory to use the Check In CBR app at certain businesses, venues and facilities.
 The venue should have an process in place to help you check in if you can’t use the app.